-Filing for bankruptcy will get your finances back on track, but the rules can be complicated if you don't understand the bankruptcy process.
-You'll want to start by learning the following:
+Filing for bankruptcy will get your finances back on track.
+Still, the rules can be complicated if you don't understand the bankruptcy process.
+The following are some of the things to know about bankruptcy before filing:

 Also, be sure to read the frequently asked questions after each section.
-They're the questions people search for regularly online, so you'll probably find the answers you're looking for, too.
+They're the questions people search for regularly online, so you'll probably find what you want to know when filing for bankruptcy.

 You know there are three primary bankruptcy chapters, Chapter 7, 13, or 11, but if you're like most people, you don't remember what each does.
 Here are the basics.

 If you can't afford to pay anything to creditors, you'll probably prefer Chapter 7.
 It erases qualifying debt without requiring payments to creditors.
-Chapter 13 works for filers who earn enough to make payments over three to five years and can help filers stop a foreclosure or repossession.
-Chapter 11 is similar to Chapter 13, but it's expensive and used mainly by businesses.
+Chapter 13 works for filers who earn enough to make payments over three to five years and can help filers stop foreclosure or repossession.
+Chapter 11 is similar to Chapter 13 but is expensive and used mainly by businesses.

 The takeaway?
 You'll likely file for Chapter 7—possibly Chapter 13.

 Preparing to file for bankruptcy involves a lot of steps.
 The first?
 Find out if you qualify by taking the Chapter 7 means test.
-Or, if you want to file for Chapter 13, calculate your Chapter 13 repayment plan and see whether you can afford it (but don't be surprised if you need a bankruptcy lawyer— calculating it isn't easy).
+Or calculate your Chapter 13 repayment plan and determine if you can afford it.
+In either case, you might need the help of a bankruptcy lawyer.

 Next, check if bankruptcy will wipe out your debts.
-If the bulk of what you owe consists of credit card balances, medical bills, and personal loans, you'll be in good shape.
+You'll be in good shape if the bulk of what you owe consists of credit card balances, medical bills, and personal loans.
 Otherwise, you'll want to learn about nondischargeable debt, or obligations you can't erase in bankruptcy.

 Finally, figure out whether you can keep your property.
 Chapter 7 filers lose assets not covered by a property exemption.
-Chapter 13 filers can keep all property, but they must pay for anything an exemption doesn't protect.
-Getting this step wrong can be costly because while many people can protect everything they own, it's not always the case.
-Here's where you find out about the property you can protect in bankruptcy.
+Chapter 13 filers can keep all property but must pay for anything an exemption doesn't protect.
+Getting this step wrong can be costly because while many can protect everything they own, it's not always the case.
+Here's where you learn about the property you can protect in bankruptcy.

 Don't be dishonest.
 Don't talk to debt collectors.
 Don't hide or transfer property for less than what it's worth.
 Don't pay dischargeable debts with funds you can protect in bankruptcy (such as 401k or other ERISA-qualified retirement funds).
 Avoiding these things will help you steer clear of some of the biggest mistakes people make before filing for bankruptcy.